“Peacock Skeleton with Crooked Feathers”

 “Hunter!” he yelled.

-All three of them faced him at once.
+All three of them turned to face him.
 Nigella donned a mask of cold, alabaster loathing.
-Mercy Treloar planted one hand on her hip, her button nose wrinkling in a mean-girl sneer.
+Mercy Treloar planted one hand on her hip, her pert nose wrinkling in a mean-girl sneer.

 Hunter—most disturbingly of all—smiled.
 “Juliana.
 Isn’t this a surprise.”